March 5, 1935 - November 1, 2020 Beaumont

 After serving as head coach for Texas Christian University, Tubbs returned to Lamar University as Director of Athletics in 2002 and soon became head basketball coach.
+In March 2006, Tubbs resigned as head coach, but remained as Director of Athletics.
 After serving as a special athletics advisor for several years, Billy Tubbs retired in August of 2011.
-He is an avid jogger and supports many charitable causes.
-He and his wife Pat have two children.
+He was an avid jogger and supported many charitable causes.
+He and his wife Pat had two children.